shawlu95/Data-Engineering-Toolbox/hadoop/readme.md

 7. Transport Cost is Zero. ...
 8. The Network is Homogeneous.

-> "Cloudera is the first Hadoop vendor."

-> "We live in interesting time because we are receiving letters about the future from Google in the forms of those white papers." –– Doug Cutting

-#### 3V
+#### 3V of Big Data
 * Volume
 * Velocity
 * Variety

+> "Cloudera is the first Hadoop vendor."

+> "We live in interesting time because we are receiving letters about the future from Google in the forms of those white papers." –– Doug Cutting

 > "Nothing lets you better do with a mixed bag of stuff than Hadoop does."

 > "One of the things that killed Hadoop is machine learning.
 Spark is worlds ahead."

+___
-#### Triage
+#### Hadoop Triage
 * Storage: HDFS (based on GFS)
   - Hadoop stores file in native file system (ext3, ext4, xfs).
   - HDFS may rename and reorganize files.
 So local file system may appear differently compared from vantage point of HDFS.